WindfuryBulb/Algorithm-2015-labs/readme.md

 # BUAASOFT-Algorithm-2015

-Here is some historical infomation of labs of course _Introduction to Algorithm(Autumn 2016)_, including the solution of each problem.
+Here is some historical infomation of labs of course _Introduction to Algorithm(2016 Fall)_, including the solution of each problem.

 Teaching Assistant: Guorui Ma, Zhelin Liu